Graduate Student Handbook

 a.
 Independent Study courses

 Independent Studies are based on arrangements made between a professor and one or more graduate students to study a mutually-agreed-upon subject for one semester.
 In order to register for an Independent Study, the student (in consultation with the professor) must compile a syllabus that specifies the required reading and writing requirements as well as the meeting schedule.
-This syllabus must be submitted to the Graduate Program Director for approval.
+This syllabus must be submitted to the Graduate Program Director for approval at least one week before the start of the semester.
 Independent studies are considered as equivalent to seminars in workload and hence they count as elective courses for degree requirements.
-They are not meant to give structure to or substitute for an ongoing collaborative project between faculty member and student.
-Students may take no more than two Independent Studies during their time in the graduate program, one counted toward the M.A. requirements and one toward the Ph.D. requirements.
+RA work or co-authored projects are not equivalent to an independent study.
+Students can take no more than two Independent Studies during their time in the graduate program, one counted toward the M.A. requirements and one toward the Ph.D. requirements.
 [Also please note that Independent Study courses do not count as part of the faculty member’s normal teaching load.]

 b.
 Courses Outside of the Sociology Department